 Ice is an extremely hot (or rather, cool) topic in sports medicine and acute injury rehab, and for good reason.
-The way we treat injuries is continually changing based on the most up to date research.
-Due to this, it’s no wonder there is confusion around whether ice is good, bad or indifferent for injuries.
+The way we treat sports injuries is continually changing based on the most up to date research.
+Due to this, it’s no wonder there is confusion around whether ice is good, bad or indifferent for injured body parts.

 When someone rolls their ankle, most of us instinctively grab an ice pack.
 When we see professional athletes get injured, they’re wrapped in ice before they’ve even made it off the field.
 Ice appears to be an ingrained part of the acute injury management process, but does this align with the latest research?

-The earliest documentation of ice as part of the acute injury management protocol dates back to 1978 when the term RICE (Rest, Ice, Compression, Elevation) was coined by Dr Gabe Mirkin (1).
-His intention behind using ice was to minimise the inflammatory response in an attempt to accelerate healing.
-This initial protocol became deeply rooted in our culture and for 20 years we were ‘RICE-ing’ injuries before P was included for protection (PRICE).
+The earliest documentation of ice as part of the acute injury management protocol dates back to 1978, when the term RICE (Rest, Ice, Compression, Elevation) was coined by Dr Gabe Mirkin (1).
+His intention behind using ice was to minimise the inflammatory response in an attempt to accelerate the healing process.
+This treatment method became deeply rooted in our culture, and for 20 years, we were ‘RICE-ing’ injuries before P was included for protection (PRICE).
 14 years later, POLICE (Protection, Optimal Loading, Ice, Compression, Elevation) replaced PRICE (2).

 The reason for the changes?